David Manners: Hollywood career

 During his brief tenure with Warner Bros., which had loaned him to other studios quite frequently, Manners progressed from being a supporting player to achieving true movie-star status following his role in Crooner in 1932.
 Shortly after that production's release, he began to freelance with much success.
-One of the final films he made before the end of his Warner Bros.' contract was RKO's A Bill of Divorcement, starring John Barrymore, Katharine Hepburn and Billie Burke.
+One of the final films he made before the end of his Warner Bros.' contract was RKO's A Bill of Divorcement, starring John Barrymore, Katharine Hepburn (in her film debut) and Billie Burke.

 After the success of Dracula, Manners worked for several years as a romantic leading man, and was most often seen in a tuxedo in romantic comedies and light dramas.
 The Last Flight (1931), a Lost Generation celebration of the high life in Paris, and Karl Freund's The Mummy (1932) with Boris Karloff were two standouts.
 But by 1936 he had grown bored with Hollywood, and abandoned his film career.
 He reportedly never acclimated to Hollywood, which he found to be "a false place".
 Although he was among the first group of actors to join the fledgling Screen Actors Guild in 1933, he returned to New York City, but he moved back to California three years later.
 Manners grew increasingly frustrated with his roles in Hollywood and with his film career in general, despite all its successes.
 Following his work on three films released in 1936—Hearts in Bondage, A Woman Rebels, and Lucky Fugitives—he left the studios and retired from film work.
 He did, however, continue to perform regularly on stage for another 17 years, appearing in various productions on tour, in summer stock, and on Broadway, including the ill-fated 1946 play Hidden Horizon.
 In 1953, Manners retired from acting entirely.

 Personal life and death

 Manners married only once.
-In New York City, on May 23, 1929, he wed Suzanne Bushnell, a native of Springfield, Ohio.
+In New York City, on May 23, 1929, he married Suzanne Bushnell, a native of Springfield, Ohio.
 A year later, according to the 1930 United States census, he and his 23-year-old wife were living together in Los Angeles in a $175-a-month rental property, along with Antonio Dumles, a 22-year-old Filipino who was listed as the couple's servant.
 David and Suzanne's marriage proved to be a brief one; they divorced in 1932.